rmello4d/TheSustainableDeveloper/the_yogi_machine.md

 A relaxed mind solves the second piece of our energy puzzle: the brain is another big consumer of energy and oxygen in the body.

-Is it true that if we relax our mind we consume less energy ?
-Yes.
-We do that everyday at sleep, for example.

-What happens when we sleep?
-We rest.

-How do we rest ?
-By not moving and by taking our mind to a dreamy state.
-Studies (*) confirm that our brain uses about 25% less oxygen while in deep sleep.

-If at sleep the brain and the muscles are not consuming as much oxygen, to where is all that unused breathing oxygen going ?

-Everywhere else.
-Organs, tissues, cells...

-After sleeping for 8 hours we feel recharged.
-Our whole body gets oxygenated and replenished.

 Lets go back to our Yogi and summarize what is going on:

 His posture is balanced.
 His muscles are relaxed.
 His brain is going layer by layer to a deep state of meditation.
 His energy is not being wasted by bad posture, excessive muscular activity, worries or frenetic thinking.
 The Yogi is oxygenating organs, cells and tissues while awake.